standrewsdigital/digital-pattern-library/ADD-PATTERN.md

 The idea is that each example loads different data that configures different variations of the pattern.

-#### 9. Add the Sass partial for this pattern to the file `src/styles/screen.scss`.
+#### 10. Add the Sass partial for this pattern to the file `src/styles/screen.scss`.

-Adding this line at the appropriate place under `Patterns` (note the patterns are added into `screen.scss) in alphabetical order.
+Add the import near the top of `screen.scss` under the  `Patterns import` section.
+Please note these are in alphabetical order.

 ```css
 @import 'navigation-bar/navigation-bar';